 Georgia Grace Gibson

-Georgia Gibson is an visual artist from north east England, currently working between the north east and Manchester, while studying for her BA in Fine Art at manchester school of art.
-Within her practice, she deals mostly with identity: mostly looking at aspects of class, family, sexuality, gender and growing up in the north.
-This can take form in pieces which range from classic pottery, to reworked ballet recitals, to digital paintings with Alan Shearer QR codes.
+Georgia Gibson is an visual artist from north east England, currently working between the north east and Manchester, while studying for her BA in Fine Art at Manchester School of Art.
+Within her practice, she deals mostly with identity: mostly looking at cultural heritage, family and growing up within the social media generation.
 Overall Georgia's work attempts to find out more about herself and her "identity", and asks viewers to do the same.